 Professional Development

-Faculty are expected to routinely seek out professional development opportunities related their discipline on a regular basis, whether via formal professional developmental activities, participation in active reading and writing groups, or participation in professional conferences.
+Faculty are expected to routinely seek out professional development opportunities consistent with either their research, teaching, or service and related to their discipline on a regular basis, whether via formal professional developmental activities, participation in active reading and writing groups, or participation in professional conferences.
 Professional development should be engaged in ideally annually, but at a minimum every two years.

 Additionally, in the COE, faculty are expected to seek out and regularly participate in professional development that supports both their discipline-specific knowledge and skill in equity and inclusion, but also their personal knowledge and role in supporting equity and inclusion across the full spectrum of their college experience and contributions.
 See also the College of Education professional development policy.